 San Jose has implemented its Vision Zero plan to reduce traffic collisions and eliminate traffic fatalities.
 The city’s commitment to roadway safety extends to all users, including bicyclists, pedestrians, and drivers.
-Unfortunately, even though San Jose is consistently ranked as one of the safest cities in both California and the U.S. for driving, about 40 people still die annually in car accidents and 150 more are severely injured.
+Unfortunately, even though San Jose is consistently ranked as one of the safest cities in both California and the U.S. for driving, about 40 people still die annually in cell phone related car accidents and 150 more are severely injured.

 Most traffic accidents are highly preventable.
 In fact, driver inattention is believed to be involved in up to 80 percent of car crashes.
 A report from the National Safety Council found that cellphones are linked to at least one-fourth of the car accidents in the U.S.

 If you or someone you love has been injured in a cell phone car accident, our San Jose car accident attorney can help.
+Contact us today to schedule a FREE consultation: (408) 217-1778

 What should you do if you are involved in a cell phone car accident?

 After a cell phone car accident, you might feel overwhelmed, confused and worried about how to manage your recovery, bills, and responsibilities.
 We at San Jose Personal Injury Attorneys are here to help you when you or a loved one is in need.
-One of our car accident attorneys can help you pursue a claim against the at-fault driver, the insurance company and other responsible parties.
+One of our experienced car accident attorneys can help you pursue a claim against the at-fault driver, the insurance company and other responsible parties.
 We will work to negotiate a fair settlement to pay your medical bills and compensate you for your pain and suffering.
 We can also pursue damages for lost wages, diminished earning capacity and other losses.

 What damages can be sustained from a cell phone car accident?

-Those who have been injured in an accident are entitled to seek compensation from those who are responsible.
+Those who have been injured in a car accident are entitled to seek compensation from those who are responsible.
 In order to receive damages, they must prove that the defendant was negligent.
 Not only can you seek damages for injuries you have received, medical care, pain and suffering, lost wages, and reduced ability to earn, but you might also be able to seek punitive damages if you been the victim of a cell phone-using driver.

 Using a cell phone is considered a breach of ordinary care because a driver is expected to exercise the same level of care as any person under the same circumstances.
 By texting or using the phone, the driver can be considered to have acted recklessly and with careless indifference to the safety of others with whom he or she shared the road.
 Punitive damages are intended to punish drivers for these types of actions.